Touchstone Talks: Ep 4 - Beyond the Numbers: Jeffrey Rich on the Human Side of M&A

 burned down, right?

-he said he said, I feel sorry for me.
+And they he he said, I feel sorry for me.

 And of course we did too.